TingtZHENG/VirMiner/README.md

 ## VirMiner PipelineForVirContigIdentification
 Before running this pipeline to identify phage contigs, you need to prepare three input files: fasta file of assembled contigs, fasta file of predicted genes and the clean reads in pair-end FASTQ format (refers to the output file of VirMiner pipelineForQC).

-Input: the assembled contigs and predicted genes and clean reads in pair-end FASTQ format
-Output: identified phage contigs

 ### Requirements:
 1.rpsblast (version 2.2.26)